Mac: Spotlight Training CD

 - Target Audience

-to use Mac OS X Spotlight would benefit from this CD.
+of Mac OS X that includes Spotlight stands to benefit from this CD.
+The capabilities

 - What to Expect